ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 [^Zdrnja2009]: Zdrnja, Bojan Zdrnja, 2009-07-17, A new fascinating Linux kernel vulnerability, <https://isc.sans.edu/diary/A+new+fascinating+Linux+kernel+vulnerability/6820>

 The Linux kernel now enables `-fno-delete-null-pointer-checks`; as explained later by Linux Torvalds [^Torvalds2018], "we had buggy code that accessed a pointer before the NULL pointer check, but the bug was "benign" as long as the compiler didn't actually remove the check. ...
-Removing the NULL pointer check turned a benign bug into a trivially exploitable one by just mapping user space data at NULL ...
-Removing the NULL pointer check turned a benign bug into a trivially exploitable one by just mapping user space data at NULL (which avoided the kernel oops, and then made the kernel use the user value!)... the kernel generally really doesn't want optimizations that are perhaps allowed by the standard, but that result in code generation that doesn't match the source code."
+Removing the NULL pointer check turned a benign bug into a trivially exploitable one by just mapping user space data at NULL ... (which avoided the kernel oops, and then made the kernel use the user value!)... the kernel generally really doesn't want optimizations that are perhaps allowed by the standard, but that result in code generation that doesn't match the source code."

 [^Torvalds2018]: Torvalds, Linus, 2018-04-04, <https://lkml.org/lkml/2018/4/4/601>